kennbp31/Assist-and-Support/README.md

 # Assist-and-Support

-Application to aid individuals with severe dissabilities.
-Goal is to provide an accessible ui to control their computers and environments.
-Will interface with sip and puff inputs and more
+This application provides individuals with disabilities or any difficulty using a PC an easy to navigate user interface that automates some common PC functions.<br>
+This applications first iteration will automate making and ending skype calls, display the weather, date and time.

+# This is the current landing page will the user will complete most of their daily functions.

+[/Screenshots/main.JPG]

+# Users can setup custom input bindings for adaptive technology or other inputs using configurations.

+[/Screenshots/input.JPG]

+# Users also need to configure the speed of their PC to allow for proper interfacing with Skype by setting another preference.

+[/Screenshots/Skype_Preference.JPG]

+# All contacts are stored in the app and can include phone numbers or Skype IDs.

+[/Screenshots/contacts.JPG]

-# DONE
+# Completed Features

 Back end Built using electron and SQLite3<br>
 Skype API interface completed.<br>
 Auto Hot Key scripts initiate and end calls<br>
 Contacts screen built on SQLite3 allows adding and editing contacts<br>
 Weather and Date/Time displays added to homescreen<br>
 Favorites added to homescreen (Option available when contacts are added or editted.)<br>
 Add configuration for users to define their input device<br>
-  Add options to hide elements of home screen<br>
+Added configuration for exclusive fullscreen and setting Skype call delay. <br>

-# V1 - TODO:
+# TODO:
- Configurations: Adjust delay on skype opening, allow users to disable hotkeys, add information regarding application logic.
-(Gets confusing when your PC does stuff you didn't think it would do on its own...)

 Adjust AHK to reopen app if it closes or crashes.<br>

-# V1.1 and beyond - TODO:
 Read Aloud added for blind individuals<br>
 Multi-Language Support<br>
 Weather and Date/Time are interactive (Forecast and Calendar open when clicked)<br>
 Interface with IR Remote to control TV and other IR appliances<br>
 Add support for common streaming services (Netflix, Hulu, Etc..)<br>
 Add dial pad support (May be able to use skypes dial pad?)<br>
 Interface with Environmental Controls (Nest, and others???)<br>